-For minor grievances not related to safety or serious breaches of the Facilitators code of conduct, we would like to encourage a culture of informal problem solving.
-Most differences of opinion, mistakes or failings do not need to be taken through a complaint procedure, so we urge common sense and talking things through if no one is at risk of harm.
+For minor grievances not related to safety or serious breaches of the Facilitators code of conduct, we would like to encourage a culture of informal problem-solving.
+Most differences of opinion, mistakes, or failings do not need to be taken through a complaint procedure, so we urge common sense and talk things through if no one is at risk of harm.

 If this does not achieve the result you want, you could contact the Volunteer Regional Coordinator.
 These do not exist in every area yet, but it is worth checking the ‘Contact SMART Recovery – Regional Coordinators’ section of the website.
 If there is no Volunteer Regional Coordinator or the matter is a little more complicated, you could talk to the National Coordinator.
 All these volunteers and staff will help you try to resolve problems and improve SMART Recovery.

-SMART Recovery defines a formal complaint as ‘any expression of dissatisfaction with the activities, volunteers, staffing or approach of the organisation that requires a formal response’.
+SMART Recovery defines a formal complaint as ‘any expression of dissatisfaction with the activities, volunteers, staffing or approach of the organization that requires a formal response’.

 You should use the formal complaints process if:

 - The issue is serious, in particular, if it risks the welfare or safety of a vulnerable person

 - You have tried to resolve this as an informal complaint and are not happy with the outcome